saproto/saproto/README.md

 To compile the project assets (JS/CSS) run `npm run dev` to compile once or `npm run watch` to keep checking for changes to scripts or stylesheets.

-When adding a new library or client-side dependency through npm don't forget to require the scripts in `application.js` and the stylesheet in `vendor.scss`
+When adding a new library or client-side dependency through npm don't forget to require the scripts in `application.js` and the stylesheet in `vendor.scss`.

 ##### Initial application setup
 ```